August 1, 2019

 export default Browser

 In the above snippet, you are fetching parameters.
-The this.props.navigation.state.params allows reading the parameters you passed through when handling the button press in the Home screen component.
+The this.props.navigation.state.params allow reading the parameters you passed through when handling the button press in the Home screen component.
 This params object can be then used to render the value of each web view link.

 Now, if you click on any of the buttons, you will notice that it opens a new screen that displays the web page.
 Do note the color change in the title.
 Also, the stack navigator by default gives a way to exit the web view whenever required by providing a back button.
 See the below demo for detailed information.